-Have you ever tasted a Persimmon?
+Have you ever tasted Persimmon?
 Do you know what a Persimmon is?
 I’m going to show you how to eat a persimmon and do a persimmon taste test.
-There are a lot of varieties of persimmons but there are two main ones, especially the ones we get here in the United States.
-The Hachiya, which looks kind of like a heart-shaped fruit, and then the Fuyu, that looks kind of like a tomato.
+There are a lot of varieties of persimmons but the two most popular varieties, especially the ones we get here in the United States, are the Hachiya and the Fuyu.
+The Hachiya looks kind of like a heart-shaped fruit, and then the Fuyu, which looks kind of like a tomato.

 What happens if you eat it before it is fully ripe?
 If you eat it with the tannins it’ll have like a chalky taste and is not good for you so you want to wait until it’s nice and soft and fully ripe before you eat it.